benjaminthhansen073-pixel/THH-HUB-MM2-7272723667482834823482374823758738472834787562387423758728374/README.md

             PaddingLeft =
                 UDim.new(
                     0,
-                    isPhone and 4 or 13
+                    isPhone and 5 or 13
                 ),

             PaddingRight =
                 UDim.new(
                     0,
-                    isPhone and 4 or 13
+                    isPhone and 5 or 13
                 ),

             PaddingTop =
                 UDim.new(
                     0,
-                    isPhone and 4 or 13
+                    isPhone and 5 or 13
                 ),

             PaddingBottom =
-                UDim.new(
-                    0,
-                    10
-                )
+                UDim.new(0, 10)
         }, page)

-        pages[name] =
+        pages[name] = page
-            page

         return page
     end